-Kryonaut Extreme is the most highly rated thermal paste at a "reasonable" price, sporting a thermal rating of 14.2 W/mK, but it is well known for being difficult to spread.
-Note that the FROZN units come with a small tube of thermal paste, but it is rated at only 10 W/mK, so I set it aside for emergencies and stuck with higher rated thermal paste.
+Kryonaut Extreme is the most highly rated thermal paste at a "reasonable" price, sporting a thermal rating of 14.2 W/mK.
+Despite this high rating, Kryonaut Extreme may be considered to be a problematic choice by some: it is well known for being difficult to spread.
+As an alternate, note that the FROZN units come with a small tube of reasonably good thermal paste, rated at 10 W/mK.
+However, since Kryonaut Extreme has a higher rating, I stuck with it and set the included paste aside for possible future use on a less demanding project.

 I purchased the two FROZN units on eBay, while the copper shims and the Kryonaut Extreme thermal paste were purchased at Amazon.com.
-I had to buy the FROZN units on eBay because they do not appear to be for sale new anymore, except for "new old stock" on eBay, having been replaced with the larger (120mm) FROZN A410.
-Two of these will not fit into a Quad - each one must be a maximum of 92mm to fit.
+I had to buy the FROZN units on eBay because they do not appear to be for sale new anymore, except for "new old stock" on eBay, having been replaced by the larger (120mm) FROZN A410.
+Two of these larger fans will not fit into a Quad - each one must be a maximum of 92mm to fit.
 It was later reported to me that if you search Amazon diligently, you can still find A400s for sale, and at a lower price than on eBay!

-A Closer Look at the FROZN A400 CPU Cooler
+13. A Closer Look at the FROZN A400 CPU Cooler